30 Stress-Free Road Trip Activities for Kids

 Memory Game

-The Memory Game is a relatively complicated, but incredibly engaging game of memory and repetition, requiring everyone to pay close attention throughout.
+The Memory Game is a relatively complicated but incredibly engaging game of memory and repetition, requiring everyone to pay close attention.

 For example, the first person could say “green,” and so the second person would say “green bird,” and so on until the series of words could be as long as “green bird, telephone wire, strands of spaghetti noodles in butter.”